Center-for-Math-AI/PySEC/readme.md

 This is the official python implementation of Spectral Exterior Calculus (SEC).
 The code is based on the article "Spectral exterior calculus" by T. Berry and D. Giannakis.
-Please cite using the BibTex entry.
+Please cite using the BibTex entry below.

     @article {MR4069764,
         AUTHOR = {Berry, Tyrus and Giannakis, Dimitrios},